MrRyanHoffman/gordianSE/SPEC.md

 # The Gordian Specification

-Gordian is what could be refered to as a *value-oriented* language.
-Like an object oriented laguage, Gordian treats everything like a value.
+Gordian is very close to an object oriented language.
 It will evaluate every instruction as if it was a value.
-The only element that is not a value is blocks (if, while, etc.) - which are composed of values.
+The only element that is not a value is blocks (if, while, etc.).

 So,